isabelanyc/Digikey-RAG/README.md

 _Under Development_

 ## Overview
-The Digikey RAG project interacts with the Digikey API to search for electronic components, retrieve datasheets, and manage electronic components.
+The Digikey RAG project aims to leverage the power of LLMs for easier search and queries of electronics parts found on Digikey.

 ## RAG Overview
 <p align="center">